 One way that my practice affects my teaching is that I recognize that most people I teach are not living in the supportive spiritual environment that I do.
 I understand the struggles that they have to remain steady in a yoga practice and have great admiration for those who have the determination and clarity of purpose to stay strong in their practice, and compassion for those who are wavering.
 Also, I have learned from my practice that a steady practice is more important than practicing a lot occasionally.
 Through a regular practice I find that all our obstacles on the path gradually are transcended.

 KK: What are the most important qualities of the student/teacher relationship?

-KK: Which yoga sutra guides you?
+KK: Which yoga sutra is guiding you?

 SA: I’m more of a Bhagavad Gita than a Yoga Sutra kind of guy.
 Right now I’m working on Chapter 10.
 The 8th verse is something that I repeat each morning and bring into my day: I am the source of all creation—everything emanates from Me.
 The wise ones knowing this are absorbed in Me through wholehearted devotion.

 Just as the ocean is the cause and support of waves—in fact, waves are nothing but ocean—the Supreme Brahman is the source of all that exists—that is, all that exists is nothing other than that Reality.
 How do we realize this: through great faith and devotion.
 I don’t need anything more than this verse.